Camarillo Airport

 Camarillo Airport (ICAO: KCMA, FAA LID: CMA) is a public airport located three miles (5 km) west of the central business district of Camarillo, a city in Ventura County, California, United States.
 The airport has one runway and serves privately operated general aviation and executive aircraft with no scheduled commercial service.
-A separate airfield in the southwest quadrant of the airport is for exclusive use of light-sport aircraft and ultralights.
+A separate, uncontrolled runway in the southwest quadrant of the airport is for exclusive use of light-sport aircraft and ultralights, and is not connected to the larger airport.
 The airport is the site for an annual air show "Wings Over Camarillo", organized by the Southern California Wing of the Commemorative Air Force.

-According to the FAA's National Plan of Integrated Airport Systems for 2011–2015, it is categorized as a reliever airport.
+According to the US Federal Aviation Administration's National Plan of Integrated Airport Systems for 2011–2015, it is categorized as a reliever airport.

 History

 Camarillo Airport was established in 1942 when the U.S. Public Roads Administration acquired 100 acres of farmland to develop a landing strip for light planes.
 California State Highway Department constructed an auxiliary landing field with a 5000 ft runway, which was later extended to 8000 ft in 1951 to accommodate what by then had developed into Oxnard Air Force Base.
 The Aerospace Defense Command, via the 414th Fighter Group at Oxnard AFB, directed the 354th, 437th, and 460th Fighter-Interceptor Squadrons successively.

 In the years following the closure of Oxnard AFB in January 1970, the Ventura County government actively pursued the acquisition of the former military base property from the Department of Defense for commercial airport use.
 This initiative ran into public opposition, opposed primarily by local residents concerned about the noise of growing commercial traffic.
 In 1976, the transfer of the airport was finally approved, provided the runway length was shortened to 6,000 ft by displacing the runway threshold each end, substantially at the eastern end.
 The agreement also did not allow cargo and large commercial passenger flights.
 By 1985, the airport was entirely managed by the Ventura County Department of Airports.

 From 1995 to 2012, one of the last Lockheed EC-121 Warning Stars underwent a major restoration and dominated the tarmac.
 After completion of work, it was flown out to the Yanks Air Museum in Chino, California.
 The Ventura County Department of Airports began work in 2022 on a layout plan dealing with maintenance and other near-term projects for the airport.